 Can I record the class?

 No. The class is an interactive live event that is a private and safe space for all participating students, and our terms and conditions clearly state that video, audio or still image recording in classes is not permitted.
-If any student is found to have recorded a class, they will be immediately banned from attending any future classes and will not be refunded.
+If any student is found to have recorded a class, they will be immediately removed from the class, and will have their remaining training cancelled without refund.
 Any recordings of classes found on social media or other public websites or databases, will be followed up immediately with legal action to the full extent of the law.

 That sounds a bit harsh!